8 Warning Signs You Need a New Roof

 Keep your eyes peeled for rusted or missing flashing around chimneys, vent pipes and at the valley between roof parts.
 This could allow water to seep into your attic over time.

-If your roof was installed properly with good materials, you can expect 12-15 years of life (unless it is subjected to storm damage).
+If your roof was installed properly with good materials, you can expect 12-15 years of life (or longer if you have a metal roof).
 If a roof is nearing the end of its useful life, it’s probably time to consider replacement.

 Remember, roof damage only gets worse with time.